canonical/cos-registration-server-k8s-operator/terraform/README.md

-# Terraform module for `cos-registration-server`
+# Terraform module for `cos-registration-server-k8s`

-This is a Terraform module facilitating the deployment of the `cos-registration-server-k8s-operator` charm, using the [Terraform Juju provider](https://github.com/juju/terraform-provider-juju/).
+This is a Terraform module facilitating the deployment of the `cos-registration-server-k8s` charm, using the [Terraform Juju provider](https://github.com/juju/terraform-provider-juju/).
 For more information,
 refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).